Christ-Mind-Teachings/cmi-ftcm/_book2/chap09.md

 can complete the part assigned to you, and only thus are you made whole and complete again.
 Doing God's work is not a burden; it is joy itself.
 You will never be happy unless you are fulfilling the function given you by God.
-To do what God wills is to follow your true will, for your will􀀧 God's Will.
+To do what God wills is to follow your true will, for your will is God's Will.

 A Teacher of God has a single purpose, and it is to this he devotes his life each day.
 All the day's activities are seen in the light of this single